-Licking County Crime Stoppers is offering up to a $1,000 reward for information leading to an arrest in a burglary from a home in Newark.
-The Newark Division of Police reports, on Monday, April 12, between 8:45-9:00 a.m. a white female tried to open the front door of a home in the 700 block of Logan Ave.
-The woman went to the back yard and stole scrap metal.
+Licking County Crime Stoppers is offering up to a $1,000 reward for information leading to an arrest in a breaking and entering and theft from a business in Newark.
+The Newark Division of Police reports, on Sunday, Sept.
+24, a white male broke into Smyth Auto Parts in the 100 block of S. 21st Street and stole an undisclosed amount of cash.
 Anyone with information on this crime is urged to call the Licking County Crime Stoppers at 740-349-6888.

 HENRY KISSINGER HAS DIED

 Former Secretary of State Henry Kissinger died Wednesday at his home in Connecticut.
 The German-born American diplomat, who also served as National Security Advisor, shaped U.S. foreign policy in the second half of the 20th century.
 He was 100 years old.

 Maryann Crist has been named the new director of the Midland Theatre.

 Crist has been with the Midland Theatre for six years most recently serving as assistant director.

 A 37-year-old Heath man indicted on drug and other charges was back before a judge recently.
 Alan Greenwald entered not guilty pleas to one count each of aggravated possession of meth and receiving stolen property.
 Greenwald remains held on $25,000 bond.

 WORK PLACE CULTURE